 As you and your spouse bring your lives together, your finances will play a key role in how you plan your shared future.
 Starting to discuss finances early in a marriage helps form good habits of communication and facilitates shared budgeting for the future.
-While you may have a grasp on how to manage your finances alone, knowing how to manage finances in a marriage can help eliminate conflicts and set both of you up for a more stress-free life together.
+While you may have a grasp of how to manage your finances alone, knowing how to manage finances in a marriage can help eliminate conflicts and set both of you up for a more stress-free life together.

 The first step to managing finances in a marriage is to be honest with each other about your financial situations.
 This means being transparent about your income, debt, spending habits, and financial goals.
 Make it part of your routine to sit down together and discuss your shared finances.
 Talk about the state of your joint assets and any unforeseen expenses (or windfalls) that have come up recently.
 Make a point of doing this regularly, so both of you are fully informed and can avoid any surprises down the road.

 Once you understand each other's finances, set financial goals (and limits) together.
-This could include short-term goals like saving for a new living room set or long-term goals like buying a house or planning for retirement.
-Setting financial goals together will help you work toward a common objective and keep you both motivated to achieve those goals.
+This could include short-term goals like saving for a new living room, or setting long-term goals like buying a house or planning for retirement.
+As you discuss how to manage finances in a marriage, you may wonder: How should married couples handle finances or how should bills be split in a marriage?

 It’s important to know where your money’s coming from and where it’s going every month, especially if you’re new to working with a combined income.
 Creating a budget can help and is a critical part of managing finances in a marriage.
 It not only helps you avoid going into debt, but if you are in debt, it can be a great help in getting out of it.